bdelbosc/nest/stack-nuxeo-swm/README.md

-# Training Nuxeo with Stream WorkManager and monitoring
+# Stream processor pattern in Nuxeo: audit, StreamWorkManager and Monitoring

 ## Make sure previous stack is down
 ```bash
 # from the previous stack directory: